zizu28/CraftConnect/README.md

 ## Project Structure

-- **Domain**: Business entities (Booking, BookingLineItem, Address, JobDetails) and value objects.
+- **Domain**: Business entities (Booking, BookingLineItem, Address, JobDetails) and value objects, organized per module.
-- **Application**: CQRS commands/queries, handlers, DTOs, validators, and service contracts.
+- **Application**: CQRS commands/queries, handlers, DTOs, validators, and service contracts, per module.
-- **Infrastructure**: Data access, repository implementations, event bus, logging.
+- **Infrastructure**: Data access, repository implementations, event bus, logging, per module.
-- **Presentation**: API controllers for bookings and line items.
+- **Presentation**: API controllers for bookings, line items, and other modules.
 - **Core**: Shared kernel, integration events, value objects.

+## Modular Monolith & Clean Architecture

+- The project is structured as a modular monolith, where each business domain (e.g., Booking Management, User Management) is implemented as a distinct module.
+- Each module follows Clean Architecture, separating domain, application, infrastructure, and presentation concerns.
+- DDD is applied within each module, ensuring that domain logic is encapsulated and business rules are enforced at the core.
+- Modules communicate via well-defined interfaces and integration events, supporting extensibility and maintainability.

 ## Core Features